scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Duration:** concentration, 1 hour

 Turn yourself or another creature or object invisible.
 Make a spellcasting roll against 2 terrible dice.
 On success the target becomes completely invisible while standing still.
 Moving causes a barely noticeable shimmer on the creature.
-Creatures can make a perception check against your spellcasting roll to see a moving creature, spotting them on success.
+Creatures may make a perception check against your spellcasting roll to see a moving creature, spotting them on success.
 Single target attacks, spells, and maneuvers against an invisible creature add 2 terrible dice to their rolls.

 Add an enhanced die to your spellcasting roll, and you may target an additional creature for every level cast above 4th.
 When targeting multiple creatures add a terrible die for each creature targeted past the 1st.